-- 1. The power is greatly improved upon relative to the other bandit designs (Figure 1). - 2.
+- 1. The power is greatly improved upon relative to other DP designs (Figure 1). - 2.
 The % of patients allocated to the superior treatment is much higher than in the traditional fixed and RPW designs (Figure 2). - 3.
 The bias and MSE of the treatment effect estimator is greatly reduced compared to the other bandit designs (Figures 3 and 4).